Vladimir37/Backlun/README.md

 ```

 #### Compilation
 You can not use binary files, but compile Backlun from the source code yourself.
 Download [Backlun source code](https://github.com/Vladimir37/Backlun/archive/master.zip).
-Unzip to any convenient place, go to the directory and run `go build Backlun.go`.
+Unzip to `$GOPATH/src`, rename folder from `Backlun-master` to `Backlun`, go to the directory and run `go build Backlun.go`.
 If you do not have Golang installed, then you can install it according to the [instructions](https://golang.org/doc/install).
 For successful compilation, you will need to install all dependencies.
 You will see what's missing when you try to start compiling.

 ### Tests
 There are tests for each platform.
 You can find tests for each platform in the directory `tests/`.
 You can use the test code to write your own Front-end.